 In so far as possible, staff must avoid situations where they are alone or in isolated one-to-one situations with young people or vulnerable adults.
 All working practices should occur in open spaces, in front of others in an ‘open door’ environment.

-In the course of their work for WP&UP, staff may come into contact with young people or vulnerable adults where allegations of abuse may be revealed.
+In the course of their work for Big Orange Heart, staff may come into contact with young people or vulnerable adults where allegations of abuse may be revealed.
 If staff are worried that a young person or vulnerable adult is at risk, they are deemed to have ‘cause for concern’.

-‘Cause for concern’ means that a member of WP&UP staff may become aware that a young person or vulnerable adult is suffering or is at risk of suffering harm, abuse or neglect through recognising signs of abuse detailed below.
+‘Cause for concern’ means that a member of Big Orange Heart staff may become aware that a young person or vulnerable adult is suffering or is at risk of suffering harm, abuse or neglect through recognising signs of abuse detailed below.
 Abuse can be carried out by young people as well as adults.

 An allegation of abuse may come to light through the following situations: